sicchio/DM997X-Thesis-FALL16/beginning_of_semester_status.md

 * **What is your "elevator pitch" / Thesis Statement?**<br>
-Keep in mind, "What is the project about?
-What is its theme?"

     * It is one sentence, not a paragraph.

     * Here's a guide for a starting point:
     * ***(Working Title)* is a *(What is it?)* that *(What does it do?)* for *(Your Audience)* to *(Why?
 What's the purpose)*.**